BukkitPE/BukkitPE/README.md

 - [x] Weather

 # Credits
-- [ClearSky] - Mostly the source of BukkitPE was taken from ClearSky.
-We would like to give credit to the developer
+- There are some things that was taken from other ***MCPE Server Software*** and we would like to give credits to them, although name isn't listed on here.
+But will credits are given